 Make the commitment to stay hydrated even in cold weather, and hydrate like you would for the summer.
 Just because it’s colder doesn’t mean you need water any less.
 As temperatures really drop, you might need to keep water bottles inside your jacket.
 I have personally had my water bottle on a very cold long run freeze shut.
 Running the last 6 miles with a block of ice in your hand makes for good stories but is a lousy hydration strategy.

 Your lungs will be especially hit by cold weather because it will dry them out, making it harder to breathe.
 That means that if you’re trying to get in a really hard workout, you could do serious harm to your body if you’re breathing too hard.

 When it’s cold, your best bet is to do slow, long runs and maintain a consistent and controlled breathing pattern.
 While you never want to be “breathy” when you run, you definitely don’t want to be in cold weather.

 If you keep these tips in mind, you’ll stay safe when you’re out running in the cold.
 Make sure that you’re always aware and alert and make any adjustments as needed.

 Dress in Layers

 I started training for my first half marathon when it was winter in Ohio, and I got really good at layering.
-That was the way I could best adjust for anything an Ohio winter day could throw at me and still stay comfortable once I got warmer after a couple miles in.
+That was the way I could best adjust for anything an Ohio winter day could throw at me and still stay comfortable once I got warmer a couple miles in.